alexvj34/Automatic-room-temperature-maintenance/README.md

 Heater 5 - 1000 W (it all depends on the load)
 Gas air cooler 100W

-d0 - This is a gas sensor
+d0 - This is a sensor
 d1 - This is a heater
 d2 is a gas air cooler
 d3 - This is a display